 At the time of application to Alvin Community College, the student's name, address, phone number, email, residential and mailing address, emergency contact and social security number are taken from the admissions application as disclosed by the student.
-This information will remain until a Student Data Change Request Form is submitted by the student to the Admissions and Registrar's Office or the student submits an online form through WebACCess.
-The following changes, however, require verification and documentation must be submitted by the student to the Admissions and Registrar's Office:
+This information will remain until a Student Data Change Request Form is submitted by the student to the Admissions and Registrar's Office or the student submits an online form through The POD.
+The following changes, however, require documentation that must be submitted by the student to the Admissions and Registrar's Office:

 - 1. A name change requires verification of the former and new name in the form of one of the following:

-- Marriage Certificate
+- · Marriage Certificate

-- · Divorce Decree
+- Divorce Decree

 - · Legal Court Document

 - · Birth Certificate

+- · Social Security Card with new name

+- Texas Driver's License with new name (out-state driver's license MAY not be acceptable - check with Registrar or Assistant Registrar.

 - NOTE: Current ID is needed for identification and for change to ACC record.

 - 2. Social security number change/correction requires verification in the form of a social security card.

 - 3. An address change affecting district residency requires verification in the form of one of the following:

-- · Driver's License
+- Driver's License

 - · Lease Agreement

 - · Other approved documentation

 - 4. An address change effecting state residency requires verification as determined by state legislation.
 Contact the Admissions and Registrar's Office at 281-756-3531 for more information.